Most often, when we think of CT Imaging, we think of trips to medical centres or uncomfortable body scans administered by airport security personnel.

-The results of previous experiments of a similar nature were published by the Society of Petroleum Engineers (SPE) in 2014 and can be found here.
+The results of previous experiments of a similar nature were published by the Society of Petroleum Engineers (SPE) in 2014.

 The partnership allows the Reservoir and Geosciences team to access CLS’ specialized high-res equipment.
 More commonly, the team performs fee-for-service client experiments in the CT – Quantitative Imaging Centre at our Edmonton Research Park facility, which provides tomography imaging, image processing and visualization with an emphasis on the accurate extraction of quantitative information.
 The Centre’s primary focus is support for applied research and development in the areas of petroleum recovery, digital rock and advanced materials.
 The services of the Centre are also available for industrial and academic use.

 Western Canada has the world’s second largest reserves of heavy crude oil, making it a coveted asset for domestic producers.
 With our support, some of the typical hurdles of heavy oil production are being overcome, making this resource ever-more viable from both economic and environmental perspectives.